shyikadev312/gpu-spectrogram/README.md

 * spectr.render_gl - Implementation of rendering with OpenGL.
 * spectr.desktop_app - Main executable, application for rendering the waterfall diagram.

+## Tips and tricks

+* If you have poor performance on Windows+Nvidia environment, try to disable VSync in Nvidia control panel.
+There is an issue with OpenCL+OpenGL interop freeze when calling enqueueAcquireGLObjects().

 ## Third-party licenses

 * GLFW - https://github.com/glfw/glfw - cross-platform window/input framework - Zlib License.